ecampana/borrow-my-style/README.md

 A suitable quantity to track inventory trends is rentability, which we define as the average number rentals per week (i.e. rental count/lifetime).
 The lifetime is calculated by taking the difference between the date the item was last listed and the date it was first listed.
 The result are given in units of days and for this reason we divide by 7 so that we may report the lifetime in number of weeks.

-We study the rentability distribution of items to see if items fall into separate groups, which will serve as our target value for prediction.
-We plot the distribution of rentability in Log(count) vs Log(average rental per week) to zoom into features the data may have [la lune].
+We study the rentability distribution of items to see if they fall into separate groups, which will serve as our target value for prediction.

 <div style="text-align:center"><img src ="images/rentability.jpg" width="494" height="379" />
-<figcaption>This is my caption text.</figcaption>
+<figcaption>The distribution of rentability is plotted in Log(count) vs Log(average rental per week) to zoom into features the data may have.</figcaption>
 </div>

-The vast majority of the rental items are under utilized and for this reason we classify them all as "Low" performing inventory.
-A good choice would be to classify the top 50% of the inventory with high rentability as "High" performing and the lower 50% of the inventory as "Moderate" performing.
+ and for this reason we classify them as "Low" performing inventory if they have never rented.
+We next select a rentability value tha will enure that top 50% of the inventory with high rentability as "High" performing and the other 50% of the inventory as "Moderate" performing.
 The motivation behind chosing 50% was to ensure that each rentability classification will have enough statistics for our modeling.
 We have now framed the problem as a Multi-class classification.

-The next step is to determine what rentability threshold value will accomplish this classification.

 <div style="text-align:center"><img src ="images/rentability classification.jpg" width="620" height="280" /></div>